 - Advise clients and provide feedback on projects to assigned company leaders.

 - Manage relationship development with company leader participants.

-- Utilize a toolbox developed by Stanford faculty and Seed staff (and coaches), inspire and motivate company owners and leaders to develop a plan to transform their companies to the next level of success.
-Contribute to the ongoing development and refinement of this toolbox.
+- Utilize a toolbox developed by Stanford faculty and Seed coaches, inspire and motivate company owners and leaders to develop a plan to transform their companies to the next level of success.

 Successful candidates will have the following qualifications: